jbrogueira/advanced_topics_macro_2025/README.md

 ### Acknowledgments

 This project is based on work from the QuantEcon repository (MIT License, © 2025 QuantEcon).
-Substantial modifications and new features by Joao Sousa (© 2025).
+Modifications and new features by Joao Sousa (© 2025).